Welcome to the 25 SKOL’s of Christmas!

 In a similar vein to how Freeform has done the 25 days of Christmas, we will look back at different moments in Vikings history to bring a little extra joy to you this holiday season.

-On the fifth SKOL of Christmas, the Vikings gave to me: Adrian Peterson sets the NFL rushing record.
+On the first SKOL of Christmas, the Vikings gave to me: Randy Moss in the NFL draft.